blasko03/pdf_gem/README.md

 - `options` <[Object]> Options object which might have the following properties:
   - `url` <[string]> (Used only for PdfGem.pdf_from_url) This is the url to render.
   - `timeout` <[number]> Maximum navigation time in ms, default is 3000 ms.
+  - `waitUntil` <[string]|[Array]<[string]>> When to consider navigation succeeded, defaults to `load`.
+Given an array of event strings, navigation is considered to be successful after all events have been fired.
+Events can be either:
+    - `load` - consider navigation to be finished when the `load` event is fired.
+    - `domcontentloaded` - consider navigation to be finished when the `DOMContentLoaded` event is fired.
+    - `networkidle0` - consider navigation to be finished when there are no more than 0 network connections for at least `500` ms.
+    - `networkidle2` - consider navigation to be finished when there are no more than 2 network connections for at least `500` ms.
   - `html` <[string]> (Used only for PdfGem.pdf_from_string) This is the html string to render.
   - `disposition` <[string]> (Use only for controller render) Disposition string (inline/attachment).
   - `formats` <[string]> (Use only for controller render) Force to load view of a particular format (pdf, html, xml).